 Use whole-kernel corn and bread to chum the fishing area.
 If you want to, you can also mix freshly cut grass with sweet corn to add chances of landing your target grass carp.
 Spread the mixture in clusters through a large area.

 It is also important to be mindful of the bait area.
 Make sure it is wide enough and around 25 feet from the bank.
 This distance is ideal for attracting carps

-Based on my experience, the best time to visit your chosen fishing area is at least one hour before angling while the best time to bait your fishing location is between 1 to 2 hour before angling.
+Based on my experience, the best time to visit your chosen fishing area is at least one hour before angling, while the best time to bait your fishing location is between 1 and to 2 hours before angling.